brucemack/brucemack.github.io/ampersand/index.md

 to cut the list short at 1500 bytes - everything above that gets lost.
 Maybe this will matter to someone?
 I doubt it.

-I will be sure to fix the stat API so that is posts the comprehensive list of connections.
+I will be sure to fix the stats API so that is posts the comprehensive list of connections.
+People might care about that more.

 # Software Architecture